RidchardTerry/RidchardTerry.github.io/sample_page.md

 <br>

 ### 2 Unpublished bosses (one is an nartial art warrior and another one is a creature)
-I've involved every process form start to finished for designer along with feature of that character used<br>
+I've involved every process form start to finished as designer along with feature of that character used<br>

 ## Combat design
 Most of my duty is around the combat, Since it's hack and slash game.